-Conceptual Category Domain Standard Sequence and Duration Algebra (A) Seeing structures in Expressions A-SSE 4.
+Mathematical Domain Cluster Standard Assessed Quarter S-CP.4.
+Construct and interpret two-way frequency tables of data when two categories are associated with each object being classified.
+Use the two-way table as a sample space to decide if events are independent and to approximate conditional probabilities.
+For example, collect data from a random sample of students in your school on their favorite subject among math, science, and English.
+Estimate the probability that a randomly selected student from your school will favor science given that the student is in 10th grade.
+Do the same for other subjects and compare the results.
+4 S-CP.5.
+Recognize and explain the concepts of conditional probability and independence in everyday language and everyday situations.
+For example, compare the chance of having lung cancer if you are a smoker with the chance of being a smoker if you have lung cancer.
+4 S-CP.6.
+Find the conditional probability of A given B as the fraction of B's outcomes that also belong to A, and interpret the answer in terms of the model.
+4 S-CP.7.
+Apply the Addition Rule, $P(A \text{ or } B) = P(A) + P(B) - P(A \text{ and } B)$, and interpret the answer in terms of the model.
+4 eing structures in pressions erpreting actions Iding Functions A-SSE 4.
 Derive the formula for the sum of a finite geometric series (when the common ratio is not 1), and use the formula to solve problems.
 For example, calculate mortgage payments.
-Q1 - sequence & series Functions (F) Interpreting Functions F-IF 3.
-Recognize that sequences are functions, sometimes defined recursively, whose domain is a subset of the integers Q1 - sequence & series Building Functions F-BF 1.
+F-IF 3.
+Recognize that sequences are functions, sometimes defined recursively, whose domain is a Quarter 1 nctions F-IF 3.
+Recognize that sequences are functions, sometimes defined recursively, whose domain is a Iding Functions 1 subset of the integers F-BF 1.
 Write a function that describes a relationship between two quantities.
 Determine an explicit expression, a recursive process, or steps for calculation from a context.
 Combine standard function types using arithmetic operations.
-Q1 - sequence & series F-BF 2.
-Write arithmetic and geometric sequences both recursively and with an explicit formula, use them to model situations, and translate between the two forms Q1 - sequence & series Linear, Quadratic, and Exponential Models F-LE 2.
-Construct linear and exponential functions, including arithmetic and geometric sequences, given a graph, a descriptions of a relationship, or input-output table of values Q1 - sequence & series Geometry (G) Congruence G-CO 1.
+1 F-BF 2.
+Write arithmetic and geometric sequences both recursively and with an explicit formula, use them to model situations, and translate between the two forms 1 ear, Quadratic, d Exponential dels F-LE 2.
+Construct linear and exponential functions, including arithmetic and geometric sequences, given a graph, a descriptions of a relationship, or input- output table of values 1 ngruence G-CO 1.
 Demonstrates understanding of key geometrical definitions, including angle, circle, perpendicular line, parallel line, line segment, and transformations in Euclidian geometry.
 Understand undefined notions of point, line, distance along a line, and distance around a circular arc.
-Q1- Definitions & concepts G-CO 9.
+1 G-CO 9.
 Using methods of proof including direct, indirect, and counter examples to prove theorems about lines and angles.
 Theorems include: vertical angles are congruent; when a transversal crosses parallel lines, alternate interior angles are congruent and corresponding angles are congruent; points on a perpendicular bisector of a line segment are exactly those equidistant from the segment's endpoints.
-Q1- Definitions & concepts G-CO 12.
+1 G-CO 12.
 Make formal geometric constructions with a variety of tools and methods (compass and straightedge, string, reflective devices, paper folding, dynamic geometric software, etc.).
 Copying a segment; copying an angle; bisecting a segment; bisecting an angle; constructing perpendicular lines, including the perpendicular bisector of a line segment; and constructing a line parallel to a given line through a point not on the line.
-Q1- Definitions & concepts Expressing Geometric G-GPE 5.
-Prove the slope criteria for parallel and Q1- Definitions
+1 straightedge, string, reflective devices, paper folding, dynamic geometric software, etc.).
+Copying a segment; copying an angle; bisecting a segment; bisecting an angle; constructing perpendicular lines, including the perpendicular bisector of a line segment; and constructing a line parallel to a given